NVIDIA-AI-IOT/jetcam/README.md

 #### Callback

 You can also set the camera to ``running = True``, which will spawn a thread that acquires images from the camera.
 These will update the camera's ``value`` attribute automatically.
-You can attach a callback to the value using the ``traitlets`` library.
-The will call the callback with the new camera value as well as the old camera value
+You can attach a callback to the value using the [traitlets](https://traitlets.readthedocs.io/en/stable/api.html#callbacks-when-trait-attributes-change) library.
+This will call the callback with the new camera value as well as the old camera value

 ```python
 camera.running = True